MBB-team/VBA-toolbox/_wiki/Multisession.md

     SigmaX
 ```

-If you fix some parameters, then the estimated value will be the same in all the ```perSession``` structures.
+If you fix some parameters, then the estimated value will be the same in all the ```posterior.perSession``` structures.